 Current High School Students Who Will Be Attending Meredith College

 Incoming Meredith College freshman cannot enroll in the Autism Practicum course without receiving special permission from the Program Director and the Psychology Department Head, unless they have passed their AP Psychology exam.
-Current high school students who have an interest in autism or working with young children who have special needs, are welcome to come observe the program by contacting Meredith Autism Program Director Kathryn Dove and making an appointment.
+Current high school students who have an interest in autism or working with young children who have special needs, are welcome to come observe the program by contacting Meredith Autism Program Director Hilary Wilkinson and making an appointment.

 Working Part-Time for the Autism Program